 Len left the Army in 1947 and returned home.
 In 2006, Len received the Medal of Remembrance “Thank You Liberators 1945” as a token of gratitude for contributing to the Liberation of the Netherlands in the Second World War.
 Then in 2017, he received the Chevalier in the Ordre nationale de la Légion d’honneur ‘in recognition of his acknowledged military engagement and steadfast involvement in the Liberation of France during the Second World War.’

 Len came to live at Care for Veterans in December 2019 as he realised he needed extra help.
 He had had several falls at home and his walking was unbalanced.
 He also has a foot drop from an old ankle injury.
 He explained, “I thought I’d give it a try.
 I’d been to another place before, but the residents just sat around doing nothing.
 I like it here as there’s so much to do.
 I’ve been drawing and painting and potted some tomato seeds for the gardens.
 They keep you occupied, which I like.”

-Last year, we awarded Care For Veterans a £60,000 grant towards its mixed rehabilitation service, which supports disabled Army veterans and family members to achieve their maximum potential and attain the best quality of life despite their disability.
+Our ongoing support for Care for Veterans provides funding towards rehabilitation services to Army residents to achieve their maximum potential and attain the best quality of life.
 As the Army’s national charity, we are proud to ensure that former soldiers like Len can live with independence and dignity, long after their service has ended.